Brooks Associates Racing: 2007

 The team raced two cars (#8 and #10) during the 2007 season, neither of which competed full-time.
 Its best result was Kevin Lacroix’s win in the second race at Portland International Raceway.
 Lacroix finished 13th in points, competing in 8 of the 12 races.
 Jiang Tengyi drove in three races for the team and was the first Chinese driver to compete in the Champ Car series.
 Joe D'Agostino competed in two additional races for the team.
 Ronnie Bremer also returned to the team for a single race.

 2008

 The team won the Atlantic Championship in 2008 in the final race of the season.
 Niemelä won the final two races, at the SunRichGourmet.com 1000 at Miller Motorsports Park where he started from pole position and led every lap of the race; and the Atlanta Atlantic Challenge at Road Atlanta.
 This was the first title win by a Finnish driver in the series.
 Niemelä was subsequently named Rookie of the Year.

 Andreas Wirth drove car #88 for the first 3 races, and was then replaced by Tom Sutherland, who finished 15th in points.
-At the end of the season, both cars were sold to Primetime Race Group, and Brooks Associates Racing is sat out the 2009 season.
+At the end of the season, both cars were sold to Primetime Race Group, and Brooks Associates Racing sat out the 2009 season.